thehambeard/NWN2QuickCast/README.md

 *  Settings button in top right (gears) will allow the binding to hide and show window to be set.
 This will also allow back color to be set.
 *  Spontaneous metamagic.
 Spontaneous casters can now pick meta's on the fly.
 The spell list will update automatically.
 Built spells in the meta builder will still work
 *  Conversions can be accessed by two ways.
 If they are mandatory, left click will open the conversion window automatically.
 Optional (object bond, healing, etc..) can be accessed with right click.

+Known Issue:
+* Max meta's is 12, do you really need more than 12?